ram1123/flashggFinalFit/README.md

 Next are the functions to run on the signal.
 You can begin with the example configuration `Signal/HHWWgg_Synch_Signal_Config.py`.

 This configuration contains the following parameters:
-  * systematics: Set to 1 to look for systematic trees in signal workspace.
+  * **systematics**: Set to 1 to look for systematic trees in signal workspace.
 Set to 0 to not generate a systematics dat file.
-  * inputWSDir: Input workspace directory.
+  * **inputWSDir**: Input workspace directory.
 This should contain all signal files you'd like to run over.
 For example, this could contain all resonant mass points.
-  * useprocs: Use production modes.
+  * **useprocs**: Use production modes.
 For HHWWgg, this needs to be set to look for certain processes, as this needs to correspond to the file names.
 For example, to run on Spin-0 or Spin-2 resonant files, you would set this to ggF.
 To run on NMSSM, this should be set to GluGluToHHTo.
 Again, the point is this corresponds to the input file naming convention.
-  * cats: Categories.
+  * **cats**: Categories.
 Same definition as Background instructions.
 These are the categories that will be looked for in the signal workspaces.
-  * ext: Extension.
+  * **ext**: Extension.
 Same definition as Background instructions.
 This should be the same as the extension used for the background model you want to combine with your signal models.
-  * analysis: Set to HHWWgg to configure for HHWWgg file naming conventions.
+  * **analysis**: Set to HHWWgg to configure for HHWWgg file naming conventions.
-  * analysis_type: Used for HHWWgg.
+  * **analysis_type**: Used for HHWWgg.
 Set to either EFT, Res or NMSSM.
 Used to configure the names of the workspaces, used for easily looping over mass points, mass pairs or benchmarks.
-  * FinalState: The HHWWgg final state.
+  * **FinalState**: The HHWWgg final state.
 For now the options are: qqlnu, lnulnu or qqqq, corresponding to the Semi-Leptonic, Fully-Leptonic, and Fully-Hadronic final states.
 The FinalState you enter here will be looked for in file and RooDataSet names.
 This is meant to be used if you are running on HHWWgg signal files for a given final state.
 When we run our tagger on a signal final containing all final states, a "combined" option will be added here.
-  * year: Data taking year.
+  * **year**: Data taking year.
-  * scales, scalesCorr, scalesGlobal, smears: Systematic trees to look for in signal workspaces.
+  * **scales, scalesCorr, scalesGlobal, smears**: Systematic trees to look for in signal workspaces.
-  * batch and queue: Set to empty strings as HHWWgg only configured to run locally.
+  * **batch and queue**: Set to empty strings as HHWWgg only configured to run locally.
-  * mode: Function to run on signal.
+  * **mode**: Function to run on signal.
 To run with systematics, set to "std" and run HHWWggFinalFitScript.sh twice.
 To run without systematics, run the following steps in order: std, sigFitOnly, packageOnly, sigPlotsOnly

 After setting the parameters properly, you are ready to run the signal fit steps.